Blog

 With the project generated, we need to move into the project directory and install the dependencies:

-cd project-board
+cd project-board npm install

 After the installation is complete, we can start the development server: